Colons and Semicolons

 Using Colons for Emphasis

-When you are using a colon to emphasize the noun after it, you should capitalize the first letter after the colon, only if the noun is a proper noun.
-Here are the example:
+When you are using a colon to emphasize the noun following it, the first letter after the colon is only capitalized if it is a proper noun.
+Here are the examples:

 Her only love was: Marco Danio.